mmore500/waves/blog/_posts/2022-05-18-proficiency-satisfaction.md

 Evidence-driven assessment can fulfill an additional role, too, in demonstrating the efficacy of existing educational practice to stakeholders [(Groccia and Buskist, 2011)](#groccia2011need).

 In these veins, we used entry and exit surveys assess participant outcoes from the 2020 and 2021 Workshop for Avida-ED Software Development (WAVES) program.
-We find significant improvements in participants' self-reported proficiencies with C++, JavaScript, and HTML/CSS over the course of the workshop, with members of underrepresented groups in computer science generally starting at a lower self-reported proficiency but gaining more proficiency during the workshop than their peers.
+We find significant improvements in participants' self-reported proficiencies with C++, JavaScript, and HTML/CSS over the course of the workshop, with members of underadvantaged groups in computer science generally starting at a lower self-reported proficiency but gaining more proficiency during the workshop than their peers.
-Interestingly, we also observed a higher proportion of underrepresented students report themselves as "very satisfied" with the workshop compared to their peers.
+Interestingly, we also observed a higher proportion of underadvantaged students report themselves as "very satisfied" with the workshop compared to their peers.
 However, among all participants, we did not observe improvements in participants' self-reported overall programming proficiency nor their proficiency in evolutionary thinking.

 ## Workshop Recap